nabilshajahan3110/Python-Functions/README.md

 ![PF 4 C](https://github.com/user-attachments/assets/268143af-0b66-4966-806a-0214ea49aab1)

 # 5.Create a function calculate_area(length, width=5) that calculates the area of a rectangle.
-If only the length is
-#   provided, the function should assume the width is 5.
-Show how the function behaves when called with and without
-#   the width argument.
+If only the length is provided, the function should assume the width is 5.
+Show how the function behaves when called with and without provided, the function should assume the width is 5.
+Show how the function behaves when called with and without the width argument.

 def area_of_rectangle(length):
     width = 5